d93b5/forg/README.md

 It has been tested only on Remarkable 2, but should work with any devices.

-The current release (october 2022 - December 2023) is avaiable [Here](https://github.com/d93b5/forg/releases/download/Q42022/forg.pdf)
+The current release (october 2022 - December 2023) is available [Here](https://github.com/d93b5/forg/releases/download/Q42022/forg.pdf)